Some bits of history

 Closing to the public in the mid 1970s, the old ticket office was let out to a number of different tenants.
 In 2003 it was the subject of extensive renovation by Network Rail and since early 2014 has been occupied by Entikera Ltd. (trading as Mpfineartprinting

-Click or tap to open a new page and visit the Mpfineartprinting website) who have been proud to open their offices to the public a number of times as part of the national Heritage Open Days scheme and especially so to celebrate its 175th anniversary in 2019.
+Click or tap link to open a new page and visit the Mpfineartprinting website) who have been proud to open their offices to the public a number of times as part of the national Heritage Open Days scheme and especially so to celebrate its 175th anniversary in 2019.
 The ticket office forms part of a group of contemporary structures which include the original brick road bridge, the Railway Hotel (opened in 1846) and Thame Lane bridge.
 Across the forecourt Station House, often referred to as the Station Master's house, was not built until 1898.
 Remnants of the siding which once served the adjacent Royal Navy air station (HMS Hornbill), now Culham Science Centre, have almost all vanished.
 Traces of an estate road which once linked Nuneham House to the station are visible in places, although the old gatehouse marking the entrance to the estate has long disappeared.

 This is a short introduction to the history of the station at Culham.
 More detail can be found by exploring the 'Culham in the news' and 'Changes at Culham' pages under the 'ABOUT/Culham Station' menu tab.

 ~~~~~~ ooooooOOOoooooo ~~~~~~